mpwillson/spambayes3/2TO3MIGRATION.md

         return self.parse(StringIO(text), headersonly=headersonly)
     TypeError: initial_value must be str or None, not Message

 I'd replaced `email.Message.Message` with `email.message.EmailMessage`.
 The replacement should have been `email.message.Message`.
-This change to `email.message.EmailMessage` was wrong.
+This change was *wrong*.
 See later.

 ## tokenizer.py